 To find the right apartment, you need to understand the different types of housing in New York City and focus your search on the right fit for your household.
 Most rental apartments in New York City are part of three broad categories of housing.
 Learn more about each of these categories, and some of the subsets of these categories by using the links below.

-Roughly 850,000 of New York City’s two million plus rental units are considered to be “market rate” or available on the private market without any regulation as to how much rent can be charged or whether a lease is offered.
+Approximately 937,000 of New York City’s 2.2 million rental units are considered to be “market rate” or available on the private market without any regulation as to how much rent can be charged or whether a lease is offered.

 Market rate housing is easier to find than rent-regulated apartments in New York City.
 However, tenants of market rate housing have less legal protections regarding the right to a lease renewal and evictions.
 Owners of market rate housing are not required to provide tenants with leases and are allowed to raise rents to whatever rate they feel the market can bear.
 Market rate housing also tends to be more expensive, especially in neighborhoods with high demand.
 Like rent-regulated housing, market-rate housing can be found city-wide, and is most prevalent in low-density areas where buildings typically have less than six units.